 To obtain coordinates of a point click on the get coordinates icon as shown in the image below, calculator palette will temporarily disappear and your cursor will change into a point selection cursor.
 Click at a point in the drawing area, calculator palette will appear again with values of coordinates of the selected point in the result field.

 To determine coordinates of the intersection point of two lines select the next tool which looks like X letter.
-Again calculator window will disappear and you are prompted to select first two points, select the points on the first line then second points on the second line.
+Again calculator window will disappear and you are prompted to select the first two points, select the points on the first line then second points on the second line.
 The resultant intersection point will appear in the result field of calculator palette.

 Functions or variables: